Trouble in Paradise

 Plot

-In Venice, Gaston Monescu (Herbert Marshall), a master thief masquerading as a baron, meets Lily (Miriam Hopkins), a pickpocket posing as a countess.
+In Venice, Gaston Monescu, a notorious thief masquerading as a baron, meets Lily, a pickpocket posing as a countess.
 The two fall in love and decide to team up.
-They leave Venice for Paris.
-There, Gaston steals a diamond-encrusted purse worth 125,000 francs from Madame Mariette Colet (Kay Francis), owner of the famous perfume manufacturer Colet and Co.
-When Mariette offers a large reward for its return, Gaston claims it, giving the name of Lavalle.
+They leave Venice for Paris, where Gaston steals a diamond-encrusted purse worth 125,000 francs from widow Madame Mariette Colet, owner of the famous perfume manufacturer Colet and Co.
+When Mariette offers a large reward for its return, Gaston claims it under the alias Monsieur LaValle.

 Awards